 Shape the mixture into 1-1/2 inch balls.

+These are delicious vegetarian "meatballs" made with lentils and ricotta cheese.
+They have a texture and flavor similar to ground beef meatballs.
+The meatballs can be served without cooking them in the sauce.
 But since lentils absorb the flavors they are cooked with, the sauce does give them added flavor.

 One cup of dry lentils yields about 2 cups or more of cooked lentils.
 Only puree 2 cups and save any extra you may have for another use.
 You must refrigerate the mixture before shaping the balls.
 This makes it easier to form the meatballs and hold them together during cooking.